bigomega/catan/README.md

   ```
   (<TradeEdge>_<TradeType><TradeRatio>)
   ```
-- Surrounding your land with the sea is not necessary but recommended to get the beautiful sea shores.
+- Surrounding your land with the sea is not necessary, but recommended to get the beautiful sea shores.
 - The robber will be placed in the last desert found during decoding.

 #### Keys